Sniffleupagus/Torch4Pizero/README.md

 I tried building on an actual pizeroW, but i think the memory requirements are too much.
 Instead I build it in a Docker container, emulating a 10-core 3.6 Ghz pizero.
 It takes about 5 hours to build.

+First release is prebuilt wheels for python 3.9 that work on the 2022 and 2023 raspiOS bulids with kernels 5.15.84 and 6.1.21 so far.

+Second release is for python 3.11 on RaspiOS based on Debian 12 "Bookworm"

 Information below was the first version of the build script.
 01-run-chroot.sh has a lot of bug fixes compared to the text below.

-Prebuilt wheels for python 3.9 that work on the 2022 and 2023 raspiOS bulids with kernels 5.15.84 and 6.1.21 so far.

 <code>
 dd if=/dev/zero of=/swapfile1 bs=1024 count=3144000